Full dimensional sets of reals whose sums of partial quotients increase in certain speed: Introduction

 almost everywhere with respect to Lebesgue measure.
 In 1988, W. Philipp \cite[Theorem 1]{Phi} strengthened Khinchin's result by showing that, for a sequence of positive numbers $\varphi(n)$ such that $\frac{\varphi(n)}{n}$ is non-decreasing,

 according to whether $\sum_{n=1}^\infty\frac{1}{\varphi(n)}<\infty$ or $=\infty$.
 His proof relies on the theory of mixing random vertors or triangular arrays.
 As to subsets of the residual set, which are all of measure 0, it turns out that the Hausdorff dimension is a useful tool to distinguish their sizes.
+The initial explorer of Hausdorff dimensions of related sets is A. Besicovitch \cite{Bes}.
+Since then there are continuously other dimensional results, from the distribution of various terms to regularity of these distributions with respect to various levels.
+It turns out that the dimensional results in continued fractions provide plentiful and intricate examples and tests for various theories of fractal geometry \cite{Man}.

-From the point view of dynamical systems $(I, G(x))$, E. Cesaratto and B. Vall\'ee \cite{CV}, G. Iommi and T. Jordan \cite{IJ} got interesting results on Hausdorff dimension of the sets
+From the point view of dynamical systems $(I, G(x))$, E. Cesaratto and B. Vall\'ee \cite{CV}, G. Iommi and T. Jordan \cite{IJ1, IJ2} got interesting results on Hausdorff dimensions of the sets

-for $\alpha\in [0,\infty)$, as applications of their more comprehensive results in their more general contexts (the case $\alpha=\infty$ is also computed in \cite{IJ}).
+for $\alpha\in [0,\infty)$, as applications of their more comprehensive results in their more general contexts (the case $\alpha=\infty$ is also computed in \cite{IJ1}).

-The level sets
+The \emph{level-$\alpha$ sets}

+for $\alpha\in [0,\infty)$ and non-decreasing $\varphi(n), n\in\mathbb{N}$ are considered by J. Xu \cite{Xu}, J. Wu and J. Xu \cite{WX1}, as well as L. Liao and M. Rams \cite{LR1}.
+In the following we will often use the abbreviation